-can exotic plants from those that grow naturally in our own soil, or as a palate, at the first taste, can distinguish between a rich and generous wine, and a rough water.
-The thoughts instilled by the Spirit of adoption, Gal. v.
-22, are not violent, tumultuous, full of perturbation ; but, like himself, gentle and dove-like solicitings, warm and holy impulses, and, when cherished, leave the soul in a more humble, heavenly, pure, and believing temper than they found it.
-It is a high aggravation of sin to ' resist the Holy Ghost,' Acts vii.
-51. Yet we may quench his motions by neglect, as well as by opposition, and by that means lose both the profit and pleasure which would have attended the entertainment.
-Salvation came both to Zaccheus his house and heart, upon embracing the first motion our Saviour was pleased to make Had he slighted that, it is uncertain whether another should have him. been bestowed upon him.
+both to Zacchæus's house and heart, upon embracing the first motion [which] our Saviour was pleased to make [to] him.
+Had he slighted that, it is uncertain whether another should have been bestowed upon him.
 The more such sprouts are planted and nourished in us, the less room will stinking weeds have to root themselves, and disperse their influence.
-And for thy own good thoughts, feed them and keep them alive, that they may not be like a blaze of straw, which takes birth and expires the same minute.
-Brood upon them, and kill them not, as some birds do their young ones, by too often flying from their nests.
-David kept up a staple of sound and good thoughts ; he would scarce else have desired God to 'try and know them,' Ps. exxxix.
-23, had they been only some few weak flashes at uncertain times.
+And for thy own good thoughts, feed them, and keep them alive, that they may not be like a blaze of straw, which takes birth and expires the same minute.
+Brood upon them, and kill them not, as some birds do their young ones by too often flying from their nests.
+David kept-up a staple of sound and good thoughts: he would scarce else have desired God to "try and know" them, had they been only some few weak flashes at uncertain times: "Try me, and know my thoughts."
+(Psalm exxxix.
+23.)